allefeld/atom-pandoc-pdf/README.md

 Activated by keyboard shortcut (default `Alt-P`) or menu item, Pandoc/PDF inserts a toolbar into the active editor, processes the document with Pandoc, and shows the resulting PDF.
 By default, the document is reprocessed every time it is saved, but that can be deactivated and reprocessing triggered instead with the keyboard shortcut or a toolbar button.

-Pandoc/PDF supports all text-based input formats that can be autodetected by Pandoc (see below), including Pandoc's Markdown, reStructuredText, Textile, MediaWiki & DokuWiki markup, and DocBook.
+Pandoc/PDF supports all of Pandoc's text-based input formats, including Pandoc's Markdown, reStructuredText, Textile, MediaWiki & DokuWiki markup, and DocBook.
 It supports PDF generation via Pandoc's `latex`, `beamer`, `context`, `html`, and `ms` output formats.

 ## Installation and prerequisites

 Install from Atom's Settings/Install dialog (search for `pandoc-pdf`) or via `apm install pandoc-pdf`.

-Pandoc needs to be installed and on the path.
+Pandoc needs to be installed.
 For full functionality, version 2.9.1 or later is necessary.

 At least one PDF engine needs to be installed: